mhrons/mhrons.github.io/docs/index.md

 ![Milan](img/Milan.jpg){width="70"}

 My name is **Milan Hronský**
 I am an electrical engineer focussed on the propagation of stochastic signals through linear systems.
-I work on a better integration of renewable energy in the grid.
+I am currently working on a better integration of renewable energy in the grid.

 A common problem of renewable energy is its [intermittency](https://mhrons.github.io/pv_intermit/).
 The share of fossile and nuclear energy in the grid will remain high, unless the time course of renewable power is smooth.
 My goal is to **smooth the renewable power by lossless and affordable means**.